Icinga/icinga2/doc/16-upgrading-icinga-2.md

 You can use the new `--all` parameter to show all signing requests.
 Note that Icinga automatically purges signed requests older than 1 week.

+#### New: CA Remove/Restore <a id="upgrading-to-2-11-cli-commands-ca-remove-restore></a>

+`ca remove` allows you to remove pending signing requests.
+Once the master receives a CSR, and it is marked as removed, the request is denied.

+`ca restore` allows you to restore a removed signing request.
+You can list removed signing requests with the new `--removed` parameter for `ca list`.

 ### Configuration <a id="upgrading-to-2-11-configuration"></a>

 The deprecated `concurrent_checks` attribute in the [checker feature](09-object-types.md#objecttype-checkercomponent)